This information is intended for use by health professionals

 Use of this product should be avoided to the extent possible in patients who are pregnant or lactating.

-Oxycodone may be secreted in breast milk and may cause respiratory depression in the newborn.
+Oxycodone may be secreted in breast milk and may cause respiratory depression in the infant.
 Oxycodone should therefore not be used in breast-feeding mothers.

 Nonclinical toxicity studies in rats have not shown any effect on fertility (see section 5.3).